 3PL companies tend to have business deals with the main carriers.
 They usually have a bulk discount that is offered on international shipping, which in turn leads to lower costs.
 You can piggyback on this relationship that they already have established and take advantage of that discounted rate.

 Another reason costs will be reduced is if a 3PL company has an international distribution center near where you are selling.
-A big driver of costs is the distance between where the order has taken place, and the distance to which it is being shipped from.
+A big driver of costs is the distance between where the order is coming from to where it needs to go to reach the final customer.
 If this distance can be lowered, then the cost will be reduced.

 Increase Efficiency